yanliang789/generative_image_creation/README.md

 ## Training networks(celeba-hq dataset)

-I using pre-trained models which trained by StarGan v2 To train StarGAN v2 from scratch, run the following commands.
+I use pre-trained models which trained by StarGan v2 To train StarGAN v2 from scratch, run the following commands.
 Generated images and network checkpoints will be stored in the `expr/samples` and `expr/checkpoints` directories, respectively.
 Training takes about three days on a single Tesla V100 GPU.
 Please see [here](https://github.com/clovaai/stargan-v2/blob/master/main.py#L86-L179) for training arguments and a description of them.

 ```bash